What is a SOC 2 Report and Why Are Your Clients Asking For It?

 In addition to this, handling and recovering from a cyber incident is not cheap.
 The average cost of a data breach is somewhere around $4.3 million.
 A good incident plan will help you minimize, if not eliminate, these costs.

 A good incident response plan provides useful insights about where you’re lacking in security.
 You might have implemented all guidelines from various frameworks, and might have mitigated vulnerabilities, but still might be lacking somewhere.
-Incident response plan will help you fill in any gaps left out in security.
+An incident response plan will help you fill in any gaps left out in security.

 These are some of the major reasons why you need an incident response plan.
 Now it’s time to look at some learnings from real-life breaches.